HydroClim Minnesota for Early February 2020

 [see: DNR Conservation Officer Reports | Median Lake Ice-In Dates | Great Lakes Ice Cover]

-- The February precipitation outlook offers a tilt toward above-normal conditions in Minnesota.
+- The February precipitation outlook has equal chances for above, below and normal conditions in Minnesota.
+There is a slight tilt for above normal precipitation in northwest Minnesota.
 February is typically the driest month of the year.
 Precipitation normals range from near one-half inch of liquid equivalent in western Minnesota to just over three-quarter of an inch of precipitation in eastern sections of the state.
 The median snow depth at the end of February ranges from under five inches in southwest Minnesota to over 18 inches on the ground in northeastern Minnesota (greater than 30 inches in the Lake Superior highlands).

 [see: Climate Prediction Center 30-day Outlook | February Precipitation Normal Map]

-- The February temperature outlook leans towards below normal conditions across Minnesota.
+- The February temperature outlook has equal chances above, below and normal conditions across Minnesota.
 Normal February high temperatures range from the low teens in the north to near 20 in the south early in the month, climbing to the mid-20s to low 30s by month's end.
 Normal February low temperatures range from near minus 10 degrees in the far north to the single digits above zero in southern Minnesota early in the month; ascending to the low single digits in the north, mid-teens in the south by the end of February.

 [see: Climate Prediction Center 30-day Outlook | February Temperature Normal Map]

-- The 90-day precipitation outlook for February through April indicates equal chances for below, normal and above normal precipitation.
-The February through April temperature projection indicates a tilt towards above-normal temperatures in the northwest, with equal chances of below, normal and above normal temperatures elsewhere.
+- The 90-day precipitation outlook for February through April indicates a tendency for above normal precipitation.
+The February through April temperature projection indicates a tilt towards below normal temperatures.

 [see: Climate Prediction Center 90-day Outlook]